-Juan Manuel Santos a Conservation International Arnhold Distinguished Fellow, was president of Colombia and the sole recipient of the 2016 Nobel Peace Prize.
-He is also one of The Elders, an independent group of global leaders working together for peace, justice and human rights.
+Juan Manuel Santos a Conservation International Distinguished Arnhold Fellow, was president of Colombia and the sole recipient of the 2016 Nobel Peace Prize.
+He is also one The Elders, of an independent group of global leaders working together for peace, justice and human rights.